bbc/simorgh/docs/Rendering-Ads.md

 ## Rendering Ads on an a11y device

 If you are unable to set a proxy on one of the Windows a11y laptops, you won't be able to see ads within the UK.
-For this reason you'll have to run Simorgh locally in your working machine and access to it from the Windows laptop following these steps:
+For this reason, you'll have to run Simorgh locally in your working machine and access to it from the Windows laptop following these steps:

+1. Connect both devices to the same network

-1. Update the `SIMORGH_PUBLIC_STATIC_ASSETS_ORIGIN` url in the [local.env](https://github.com/bbc/simorgh/blob/latest/envConfig/local.env#L3) file with the IP address of your machine
+2. Update the `SIMORGH_PUBLIC_STATIC_ASSETS_ORIGIN` url in the [local.env](https://github.com/bbc/simorgh/blob/latest/envConfig/local.env#L3) file with the IP address of your machine

    i.e `SIMORGH_PUBLIC_STATIC_ASSETS_ORIGIN=http://192.168.0.50:7080`

-2. Disable the `upgrade-insecure-requests` directive from the [cspHeader](https://github.com/bbc/simorgh/blob/latest/src/server/utilities/cspHeader/index.js#L419)
+3. Disable the `upgrade-insecure-requests` directive from the [cspHeader](https://github.com/bbc/simorgh/blob/latest/src/server/utilities/cspHeader/index.js#L419)

-3. If you can't set the `BBC-Adverts` header in the Windows laptop, you will need to remove [this](https://github.com/bbc/simorgh/blob/latest/src/app/containers/Ad/Canonical/index.jsx#L63) condition from the codebase to be able to render the ad
+4. If you can't set the `BBC-Adverts` header in the Windows laptop, you will need to remove [this](https://github.com/bbc/simorgh/blob/latest/src/app/containers/Ad/Canonical/index.jsx#L63) condition from the codebase to be able to render the ad

-4. Run Simorgh with a production build `npm run build && npm run start`
+5. Run Simorgh with a production build `npm run build && npm run start`

-5. Access to your machine from the Windows laptop
+6. Access to your machine from the Windows laptop

    i.e `http://192.168.0.50:7080/mundo?site=test&ads-debug=true`